-- 23.1 Wage increases of 4% will be paid in the first full pay period on or after 1 July 2009. - 23.2 The Schedule of Wage Rates is appended as Appendix A. - 23.3 Positions will be classified as per the Structure provided at Appendix B and paid as per the Schedule of Wage Rates in Appendix A. - 23.4 Clause 5.3 "Allowances" as outlined in the Award does not apply due to allowances being absorbed into wage negotiations over the years.

-24. Performance Recognition Bonus
+- 23.1 Wage increase of 4% will be paid on the first full pay period on or after July 1 2010 and July 1 2011. - 23.2 The Schedule of Wage Rates is appended as Appendix A. - 23.3 Positions will be classified as per the Structure provided at Appendix B and paid as per the Schedule of Wage Rates in Appendix A. - 23.4 Clause 5.3 "Allowances" as outlined in the Local Government Employees Award does not apply due to allowances being absorbed into wage negotiations over the years. - 23.5 The annual Performance Recognition Bonus of \$2000 will be absorbed in the first full pay period on or after 1 July 2010 wage rates and will not be applicable after that.